CIP43R/dnd-ciphers-multiverse/classes/Trahen Cordis.md

-> **This class is only available if you choose the Trahen Cordis faction actively or at least have a background including it.**
+> **This class is only available if you choose the Trahen Cordis faction actively or at least have a background including it.
+You must fulfill the requirements that come with this class if you want to play it.**

 The Trahen Cordis is a clandestine order dedicated to harnessing and safeguarding a form of energy they call the _Astral Thread_.
 This ancient order believes the Thread connects all living things to the dimensions, stars and planets, forming a cosmic web that spans the entire multiverse.
 Through years of intense meditation, training, and rituals, each member of the covenant learns to see, touch, and manipulate these Astral Threads to wield subtle yet powerful influences.